The Production And Rendering Process Of Office Building' s Night Scene

 After the initial setup of the lights and materials, it is necessary to start a long test rendering.
 Here are a few test renderings, which relate to the adjustment of the light environment and materials.

-Mapping and channel
+Part 4.
+Mapping and Channel

 Once the various parameters have been determined, the rendering begins.
 This time I used the BSD engine, because the Presto engine will give up some of the lights that are far away, occupy a small distance, have little impact on the picture, and are not easy to detect due to resource saving.
 However, these lights are considered to be more important.
 After choosing the right parameters, I waited patiently for more than 3 hours.
 Since BSD does not use the GPU for rendering, its algorithm is obviously not as good as Vray, and the speed is slower.